 Another increasingly important trend coming into 2015 is seasonal SEO.
 Stop treating web pages like finished products and look to optimize around what’s relevant for users.
 Don’t lose organic traffic because you optimized a page for the Christmas rush and never bothered to update that text again.

 Optimizing towards seasonal keywords like “Valentine’s Day Jewelry” instead of simply “Jewelry” can make the page more relevant, which increases rankings and tailors a user’s experience, which increases user experience.
 What’s there to lose?
-I wrote about seasonal SEO a few months back, so if you’re interested take a deeper dive into the concept.
+I wrote about seasonal SEO a few months back, so if you’re interested, then take a deeper dive into the concept!

 5. Blogging/Content is King